This post contains affiliate links. Read the full disclosure here

 When I moved to Puerto Rico, I faced another career crisis: I couldn’t find a meaningful job.
 For a little while, I was working a phone job that I hated every day.

 I decided I had enough of wasted time searching for that “dream traditional job!”
-So, in 2017, I decided to seriously find a remote job that pay well and build a low-cost stay-at-home business that would allow me to make money from home.
+So, in 2017, I decided to seriously find a remote job that paid well and build a low-cost stay-at-home business that would allow me to make money from home.

 I started this BLOG!
 Guess what?
 After over a year, I was able to turn this blog into a full-income source!